Category Archives: Former Monarchies

 • Princess Luise (born and died 1800)

-In 1790, Leopold I’s mental disorders interfered with his role as reigning prince and he was deemed incapacitated by the Reichskammergericht (Imperial Chamber Court), one of two highest judicial institutions in the Holy Roman Empire, and placed under guardianship.
+The mental disorders of Leopold’s father Leopold I, Prince of Lippe interfered with his role as reigning prince.
+In 1790, Leopold I was deemed incapacitated by the Reichskammergericht (Imperial Chamber Court), one of two highest judicial institutions in the Holy Roman Empire, and placed under guardianship.
 In 1795, the guardianship was conditionally lifted after Leopold I’s condition improved and that is when Princess Pauline of Anhalt-Bernburg agreed to marry him.

 Because of Leopold I’s mental condition, his wife Pauline became his governmental adviser and colleague, staying mostly in the background and avoiding anything that could be interpreted as exceeding her duties.
-Within the next few years, Leopold I developed intestinal tuberculosis and his mental disorders returned with memory loss.
+Within the next few years, Leopold I developed intestinal tuberculosis, and his mental disorders returned with memory loss.
 Leopold I, Prince of Lippe died on April 4, 1802, at the age of 34.
 As his son and successor Leopold II, Prince of Lippe was just five-years-old, his mother Pauline very capably acted as Regent of the Principality of Lippe until 1820.

 Malwida von Meysenbug, a German writer who was also active politically and as a promoter of writers and artists. a German writer who was active politically and a promoter of writers and artists, wrote in her Memoirs of an Idealist: “The only thing that Princess Pauline could not do was bring up her two sons, her only children.
 In order to teach them the principles of strict morality, she had tyrannized the two of them and treated them like children for so long that the oldest had become shy and reserved by nature, half a savage.”